mlflow/mlflow/docs/source/models.rst

 Amazon Sagemaker
 ^^^^^^^^^^^^^^^^
-MLflow's :py:mod:`mlflow.sagemaker` module can deploy ``Python Function`` models on Sagemaker or locally in a docker container with Sagemaker compatible environment (Docker is required).
+MLflow's :py:mod:`mlflow.sagemaker` module can deploy ``python_function`` models on Sagemaker or locally in a Docker container with Sagemaker compatible environment (Docker is required).
 Similarly to Azure ML, you have to set up your environment and user accounts first in order to deploy to Sagemaker with MLflow.
 Also, in order to export a custom model to Sagemaker, you need a MLflow-compatible Docker image to be available on Amazon ECR.
-MLflow provides a default Docker image defintion;however, it is up to the user to build the actual image and upload it to ECR.
+MLflow provides a default Docker image definition; however, it is up to the user to build the actual image and upload it to ECR.
 MLflow includes a utility function to perform this step.
 Once built and uploaded, the MLflow container can be used for all MLflow models.